 She’d never known a time when she could not simply point at something, practically anything, and it would become hers.
 Learning she could not own people, as a child, had been a novelty.
-And while she’d heard through the gossip river there were places where people could be acquired like diamonds or galactite, this was one of the few rules her father had refused to break for her.
+And while she’d heard down the gossip river there were places where people could be acquired like diamonds or galactite, this was one of the few rules her father had refused to break for her.

 She did not like what she saw.
 Most of all she began to understand her family’s empire was not a solution, it was a problem.
-That desire she’d learned, to grow the business, to consume and accumulate and grow, did not give her what she wanted.
+That desire she’d been taught, to grow the business, to consume and accumulate and grow, did not give her what she wanted.
 In fact, it only served as a poor substitute, a distraction from what people needed: love.

 And no, not romantic love.
 Well, yes, but not only romantic love: the love of friends and family.
 Of community.
 This was what she did not have, could not have, because she could never trust those around her to be sincere.
-She could not know if they were only fair-weather friends, hanging around for whatever perks might come their way, crumbs dropped from the table of her plenty.
+She could not know if they were only fair-weather friends, hanging around for whatever perks might come their way, seeking the crumbs dropped from the table of her plenty.

 It was the same for romantic partners.
 How could you love someone you could never trust, to be intimate and vulnerable and emotionally naked with a person who might see you as a means to an end, but never the end itself?

-She came back to herself still looking at her bathroom, with its three sinks, bidet, fancy zero-g toilet – and a massive toilet, at that – and a shower large enough for ten people.
+She came back to herself still looking at her bathroom, with its three sinks, bidet, fancy zero-g toilet—and a massive toilet, at that—and a shower large enough for ten people.